baransu/amble-engine/README.md

 ### Install

-In cloned project folder, run the following command to download npm and bower dependecies:
+In cloned project folder, run the following commands to download npm and bower dependecies:

 ```bash
 npm install